Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 Navigate to your build directory.
 Ensure the [`radiator.fds`](radiator.fds) file is present.
 This input file is taken from the FDS website and will be used for the example.

-Request a compute node with `salloc`.
+Request an interactive job with `salloc` to gain access to a compute node, as documented [here](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission).
 Once the compute node is ready, use `srun` to run FDS on the allocated node:

 ```
 srun --jobid=[JobID] mpirun -np 3 apptainer exec fds_6.7.9.sif fds radiator.fds